b-u-g-g/b-u-g-g/README.md

 </table>

 > [!IMPORTANT]
-> **Kindly check out my public repositories below** to see my work in distributed systems, Rust implementations, and data scraping architecture.
+> **Kindly check out my public repositories below** to see my work, if you find any repo useful please do give it a star.
+Also, you can raise issues in the repos.

 ### Technical Toolkit
 * **Languages:** Rust, Python, TypeScript, C++